|The Frankfurt-Tipp rating:|

-Family judge Fiona Maye (Emma Thompson) lives for her profession, which has earned her tremendous respect, but also her marriage to Jack (Stanley Tucci) suffers from.
-And just as her private life is in the throes of a crisis, Fiona is assigned an extremely difficult case: 17-year-old Adam (Fionn Whitehead) has leukemia.
-He'll die if he doesn't get a blood transfusion as soon as possible.
-But he and his parents reject them as Jehovah's Witnesses of strict faith.
-Since Adam is not yet of age, Fiona should now decide whether he may be treated against his will.
-In order to make a decision, she visits the boy in the hospital and has an intensive conversation with him.
-This leads to a decision that will change not only Adam's life but also Fiona's…
+Family Court Judge Fiona Maye (Emma Thompson) lives for her job, which has earned her immense respect, but which has also caused her marriage to Jack (Stanley Tucci) to suffer.
+And just when a tangible crisis is looming in her personal life, Fiona is assigned an extremely difficult case: Seventeen-year-old Adam (Fionn Whitehead) has leukemia.
+He will die if he doesn't get a blood transfusion as soon as possible.
+But he and his parents, as devout Jehovah's Witnesses, refuse.
+Since Adam is not yet of age, Fiona is now to decide whether he may be treated against his will.
+In order to make a decision, she visits the boy in the hospital and has an intense conversation with him.
+This leads to a decision that will permanently change not only Adam's life, but also Fiona's.

-There are moments when Fiona is visibly struggling with her true feelings not coming to the surface.
-On the outside she keeps her attitude, but in her facial expressions it becomes clear which inner struggle she has to fight.
-In such moments it becomes clear what a good actress Emma Thompson is.
-The rest of the ensemble may take a back seat, but especially Stanley Tucci and Fionn Whitehead manage to step out of Thompson's shadow and show no less good performances.
+There are moments when Fiona visibly struggles to keep her true feelings from surfacing.
+Outwardly she keeps her composure, but in her facial expressions it's clear the inner struggle she has to fight in the process.
+It's in moments like these that it becomes clear what a good actress Emma Thompson is.
+The rest of the ensemble takes a bit of a back seat, but Stanley Tucci and Fionn Whitehead in particular always manage to step out of Thompson's shadow and give performances that are no less good.

-The second strong aspect is the story itself, which is not only emotionally very stirring, but also provides a lot of food for thought and discussion.
-How far may free will go?
-When does a person get to decide about his or her own life?
-But there's a lot more at stake here.
-Can a person who has lived his whole life in a certain religious dependence, which he may have felt to be protection, really be free and happy?
-And is Jack's reaction to Fiona's emotional distance audacious, exaggerated or perhaps absolutely comprehensible and understandable?
+The second strong aspect is the story itself, which is not only emotionally very stirring, but also provides much food for thought and discussion.
+How far is free will allowed to go?
+At what point is a person allowed to make their own decisions about their life?
+But there is much more at stake.
+Can a person who has spent his life in a certain religious dependency, which he may have perceived as protection, really be free and happy?
+And is Jack's reaction to Fiona's emotional detachment brash, excessive, or perhaps perfectly understandable and sympathetic.

-There are many things about "child welfare" that you have to think about long after the credits.
-Even though there are some moments that seem a bit constructed, the drama doesn't really leave anyone cold.
-And exactly this leads to a very clear conclusion in the end: Absolutely worth seeing!
+There's a lot about Child Welfare to ponder long after the credits roll.
+Even though there are some moments that seem a bit contrived, I don't think the drama really leaves anyone cold.
+And that's exactly what leads to a very clear conclusion in the end: Absolutely worth seeing!